Diosmin: benefits, dosage, contraindications

 Micronized Purified Flavonoid Fraction in Hemorrhoid Disease: A Systematic Review and Meta-Analysis

-Micronized flavonoid therapy in internal hemorrhoids of pregnancy
+Micronized flavonoid therapy for internal hemorrhoids during pregnancy

-Venous leg ulcers result from chronic venous insufficiency, where blood reflux and venous hypertension damage skin tissues, causing painful open lesions.
+Venous leg ulcers result from chronic venous insufficiency, where blood reflux and venous hypertension damage the skin tissues, causing painful open lesions.
 These ulcers, often located on the lower leg, are difficult to heal without appropriate treatment.
-Clinical studies show that taking two tablets daily of a Micronized Purified Flavonoid Fraction (MPFF, Daflon 500) containing 450 mg of diosmin and 50 mg of other flavonoids, in addition to a compression bandage, doubles the number of patients achieving complete healing of ulcers measuring up to 10 cm in diameter, compared to a placebo.
-Moreover, the healing time is significantly reduced.
-However, this combination has not shown significant effects on ulcers larger than 10 cm in terms of surface reduction, symptoms, or healing rate.
+Clinical studies show that taking two tablets per day of a Micronized Purified Flavonoid Fraction (MPFF, Daflon 500) containing 450 mg of diosmin and 50 mg of flavonoids, in addition to compression bandaging, doubles the number of patients achieving complete healing of ulcers up to 10 cm in diameter compared with placebo.
+Moreover, the time required for healing is significantly reduced.
+However, this combination did not show significant effects on ulcers larger than 10 cm in terms of surface reduction, symptoms, or healing rates.

 Posologie

-Efficacy of Daflon 500 mg in venous leg ulcer healing: a double-blind, randomized, controlled versus placebo trial in 107 patients
+Efficacy of Daflon 500 mg in venous leg ulcer healing: a double-blind, randomized, placebo-controlled trial in 107 patients

-Benefit of a 2-month treatment with a micronized, purified flavonoidic fraction on venous ulcer healing.
-A randomized, double-blind, controlled versus placebo trial
+Benefit of a 2-month treatment with a micronized, purified flavonoid fraction on venous ulcer healing: a randomized, double-blind, placebo-controlled trial

 Posologie